 Working with Istio control plane revisions

-How can you manage multiple versions of Istio on your workstation and on your cluster?
+How can you manage multiple versions of Istio on your workstation and on your cluster and smoothly handle Istio control plane revisions?

-As a developer, it is always pain to have multiple versions of a tool and keep playing with your path to use the needed version.
+As a developer, it is always pain to have multiple versions of a tool and keep playing with your path to use the needed version, so you need a strategy for Istio control plane revisions.
 When developing service mesh applications with Istio, you may start with one version of Istio and then slowly as your application grows you might want to move to another newer version.
 In these scenarios the problem goes beyond just the right version of the Istio management tool istioctl on the OS system path.

 Let’s tackle the problem part by part.
 To start, let us see how to prepare your developer workstation to have multiple Istio distributions and then seamlessly shift between them.